 These pet-friendly Seattle restaurants welcome dogs INSIDE!

 Just a short drive outside of the quaint town of Duvall, Cherry Creek Falls is a sweet little gem with mostly local traffic.
-The easy five-mile hike was originally the site of a logging camp during the early 20th century and is accessible any of the year.
+The easy five-mile hike was originally the site of a logging camp and is accessible any of the year.
 With the large network of pet-friendly trails, it’s also a great destination for trail runners looking to go for longer distances with their furry companions.

 The trail gradually descends to the 25-foot waterfalls and passes an old rusted car that makes a good photo spot.
 The sandy shore of the waterfall pool is spacious with plenty of good logs to sit and enjoy the view or eat a snack.